valsamovich/java/README.md

 &        | Bitwise AND - performs a bitwise AND oeration ^        | Bitwise exclusive  OR - perform a bitwise exclusive OR operation &#124;   | Bitwise inclusive  OR - perform a bitwise inclusive OR operation

+###Expressions, Statements, and Blocks

+ - An **expresions** is a construct made up of variables, operators, and method invocations, which are constructed according to the syntax of the language, that evaluates to a single value.

+	// arithmetic expression
+	int result = 1 + 2;

+ - A **statement** is a forms a complete unit of execution.
+The following types of expressions can be made into a statement by terminating the expression with a semicolon (;).

+	// object creation statement
+	Object myObject = new Object();

+ - A **block** is a group of zero or more statements between balanced braces and can be used anywhere a single statement is allowed.

+	// if block
+	if(someCondition) {...}

 ###Control Flow Statements